What Is Onsite Chair Massage?

 The techniques for a seated massage are different from typical massage therapy techniques.
-Traditional Swedish massage techniques don't translate well to massage in a chair because Swedish techniques largely consist of gliding strokes that don't work well over clothing.
+Some of the traditional Swedish massage techniques don't translate well to massage in a chair because they involve gliding strokes that don't work well over clothing.
 Common techniques for massage in a chair include:

 Palmer advocates a standard massage routine and discourages treatment during seated massage, while massage therapist Raymond Blaylock disagrees, stating that "a massage chair is a great tool for rehabilitation."
 Blaylock worked with a chair as part of a physical therapy team and found using a chair better than using a table for upper body massage.
 (Source)

 So, like all massage therapy, seated massage offers a variety of opportunities for both the massage therapist and the client.

 The Palmer chair massage technique refers to a structured massage sequence created by David Palmer based on traditional Japanese acupressure (Amma).
 The sequence and its correct application are best learned from a teacher.
 The following is a summary.

 - Use your palms to compress the muscles along the spine at five points from shoulders to lower back.

 - Palm press along the edge of the left shoulder blade, followed by a forearm press along the top of the left shoulder.